 In particular, the ATV-CC draws up the mission plan and then prepares and validates control systems.
 It tracks every phase of ATV flights, including docking with the ISS, orbit stabilization and transfer manoeuvres, and at the end of the mission, releasing from the ISS, deorbiting and atmospheric re-entry.

-After the success of the Jules Verne, Johannes Kepler and Edoardo Amaldi missions, the ATV-CC is now gearing up for the flight of ATV-4 called Albert Einstein scheduled to launch on spring 2013.
-ATV missions are scheduled once a year and they will gradually be relied on more and more to supply the ISS.
+After the success of the Jules Verne, Johannes Kepler, Edoardo Amaldi and Albert Einstein missions, the ATV-CC is now gearing up for the last flight of ATV, with ATV-5 called Georges Lemaître, scheduled to launch on July 2014.

 |ATV-CC (Control Centre)|